nvdaaddons/DevGuide/readme.md

 This guide is designed for both beginners who are new to Python and/or NVDA development in general, as well as experts, power users and programmers who are familiar with Python or other programming languages and/or familiar with NVDA source code structure.

 If you are new to NVDA add-on or core development, we recommend that you get to know Python first, as it gives necessary programming background for understanding the rest of the guide.
-If you are a Python programmer but are new to NVDA development, please checkout NVDA development guide and Design Overview document, both of which can be found on the NVDA Community website.
+If you are a Python programmer but are new to NVDA development, please checkout NVDA development guide and Design Overview document, both of which can be found on the NVDA Community website under development section.

 ### Authors, contributions and copyright ###